ayezinhtun/1cng-protal-user-guide/docs/Networks/Guides For OpenStack/VPN.md

 ### <span style={{ color: '#003366' }}>Billing</span>

 - Choose the desired **Billing Cycle** for your VPN.
-You can choose either Hourly or Monthly.
+VPN supports Hourly, Monthly, Quarterly, Semiannually, Yearly, Bi-annually, and Tri-annually billing cycles.
+- Supported billing rules include Date to Date, Fixed Calendar Month, Unfixed Calendar Month, Fixed Prorata, and Unfixed Prorata.
+- There is no specific package detail mentioned, but VPN services integrate with networking components like VPCs to provide secure access across environments.
 - Verify all the configuration details and review the price summary.
 Click on **Create** to create the VPN.

 ![Billing](images/vpn_8.png)